[This review has been updated to reflect disabling syncing in Android and LastPass' price jump. It originally was published on Dec. 18, 2017.]

 Paid accounts can also sync information across multiple devices, back up data to the cloud, create secure shared folders, grant emergency access to another RoboForm user, access data on the web and receive email/telephone support from the company.

 RoboForm software runs on Windows, Mac, iOS and Android.
-Windows users must run Vista or later, and the universal installer for Windows adds RoboForm browser extensions to Microsoft Internet Explorer, Mozilla Firefox, Google Chrome and Opera.
-The Microsoft Edge browser extension is in the Microsoft Store, although it doesn't offer full functionality.
+Windows users must run Vista or later, and the universal installer for Windows adds RoboForm browser extensions to Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, Opera and Microsoft Edge.

 On a Mac, users must run Mac OS X 10.9 Mavericks or later, and the universal installer includes extensions for Apple Safari, Google Chrome and Mozilla Firefox.
 On the mobile side, RoboForm supports iOS 8.0 and above, as well as Android devices running at least Android 4.13.